Glossary Frictionless Sales

 Frictionless Sales

-“Frictionless selling” is a phrase that has been used to describe a streamlined, seamless sales process.
+“Frictionless selling” is a phrase used to describe a streamlined and seamless sales process.
 It is based on the idea that customer experience should be as smooth and effortless as possible.

-This means that customers are not required to go through many steps or try to understand complex processes in order to purchase products or services.
+This means that customers are not required to go through many steps or try to understand complex processes to purchase products or services.

 What Is Frictionless Sales?